Police Ombudsman loyalist murders report: Who were the victims?

 Two gunmen entered the premises and indiscriminately opened fire at customers and staff.

-Mr Wallace was fatally wounded and three others, including an eight-year-old boy, sustained gunshot wounds.
+Mr Wallace, who was playing snooker with his brother, was fatally wounded and three others, including an eight-year-old boy, sustained gunshot wounds.

 Police believed that the gunmen escaped in a stolen car, which was recovered later that day in Locksley Place, Finaghy.